Frequently Asked Questions

 Yes, absolutely.
-Pasteurisation is designed to kill of any harmful bacteria and prolong shelf life, but the flip side of this is that it often also destroys the valuable nutrients contained within the food.
+Pasteurisation is designed to kill off any harmful bacteria and prolong shelf life, but the flip side of this is that it often also destroys the valuable nutrients contained within the food.
 This is especially true for the live beneficial bacteria, as they are very sensitive to heat.

 We use a natural preservation method that promotes the growth of safe, healthy bacteria.
-When eaten these beneficial bacteria or probiotics are transported into gut and help improve your gut flora, which plays a huge role in your overall wellbeing.

 Why are you feeding me bacteria?